wso2/docs-is/en/docs/references/concepts/authorization/client-authentication.md

 # OAuth 2.0 Client Authentication

 If the client type specified in the request is [confidential](../client-types#confidential-clients), the client and authorization server should establish a client authentication method suitable for the security requirements of the authorization server.
-This needs to be done;
+This needs to be done for the following reasons.

 - To ensure the tokens are issued only to legitimate clients.